All Episodes

 Both people were granted anonymity because their publishing companies have signed non-disclosure agreements about the content of the proposal.

-Don't you just love the smell of greed from a compassionate leftist when you wake up in the morning.
+Don't you just love the smell of greed from a compassionate leftist when you wake up in the morning?

-Have you seen Starbucks Profit?
+Have you seen Starbucks profit?

-Their second quarter profit was up twenty-seven percent.
+Their second quarter profit was up 27%.

 That's absurd.